-We provide mentorship to Native undergraduate college students.
+We provide mentorship to Native American youth, including undergraduate and graduate students.

 We provide opportunities for Native youth to engage in civic engagement, leadership and cultural activities.

 Our community is full of people who want to help.
 We work to help the people providing services with the people who need them.